 - Workers’ comp must be filed within two years, but notice should be given much sooner.

 If you wait to file a notice of a lawsuit, even if you’re within the three-year deadline, you may not get any money.
 The insurance company will attempt to “disclaim” it because of the amount of time that has passed.
 For this reason, it’s crucial that you contact a construction accident lawyer as soon as possible to give you the best chance of recovering your rightful compensation.

 Contact a Leading New York Construction Accident Lawyer Today

 The bottom line is that any time you’re injured on a construction job, you need to look out for yourself and your family.
 The Weinstein Group, PLLC has represented injured workers for 30 years from all industries, including:

 - Iron workers

 - Mason tenders

 - Shop stewards

-When you call The Weinstein Law Group, PLLC you don’t pay anything unless we win you money.
+When you call The Weinstein Law Group, PLLC, you don’t pay a dime unless we win.
 It doesn’t matter how long we worked on your case.
-If you don’t get financial compensation, we don’t charge you anything.
+If you don’t receive financial compensation, we don’t charge you a single cent.